 Clickers in the Classroom

 A Student Response System (clickers) is a tool that assists faculty in generating student engagement, quickly completing quizzes, in taking role, etc. The University of Colorado Denver supports i>clicker.
 Students purchase their clicker at the Auraria bookstore.
 Clickers should be ordered at the same time faculty place book orders.
 The i>clicker company provides a free reciever to faculty with classes with more than 100 enrolled students.
-The Center for Faculty Development has a small number of reciever units to loan on a semester-by-semester basis.
+CU Online has a small number of receiver units to loan on a semester-by-semester basis; contact ATEL, CU Online Help.

 - Clicker Sets as Learning Objects Gerald Bergtrom, Interdisciplinary Journal of Knowledge and Learning Objects